 Just make sure to recycle your tree when you’re done with it.

-It’s also important to think when making your Christmas list, do I really want this?
+It’s important to think when making your Christmas list, do I really want this?
 Make sure the things you are asking for, whether they be clothes, toys, gadgets, or something else, are actually things you will use.
 Giving to thrift stores or charities is a great way to delay unwanted gifts from being thrown out, but making sure those items aren’t produced in the first place is even better.

 And remember, you can be green without being a grinch!